localstack/docs/content/en/user-guide/aws/ec2/index.md

 The Libvirt domains and volumes are left defined and can be used for debugging, etc.

 {{< alert title="Tip" color="success">}}
-You can use [virsh](https://www.libvirt.org/manpages/virsh.html) or [Virtual Machine Manager](https://virt-manager.org/) to manage the virtual machines outside of LocalStack.
+Use [Virtual Machine Manager](https://virt-manager.org/) or [virsh](https://www.libvirt.org/manpages/virsh.html) to manage the virtual machines outside of LocalStack.
 {{< /alert >}}

-The Libvirt VM manager currently does not support user data.
+The Libvirt VM manager currently does not support instance user data.

 To connect to the graphical display of the instance, first obtain the VNC address using: